AlexMasinde/task-kanban/README.md

 * For the design, I used this design from figma.
 [Application Design](https://www.figma.com/file/Lbz1HSB8JtKrDPbNY3Mr1F/Kanban-Board---Light-%2F-Dark-mode-(Community)?node-id=6%3A0)

-* The following are sample accounts that can be used to access the application
+* The following sample account can be used to access the application

 Email: smith@taskkanban.com
 Password: 123456